into your inbox

 Despite this disappointing result, Sampras was still in a good position to reach his goal.
 Rios trailed him by 33 points, and he had to obtain a better result than the American in order to overcome him.
 Sampras started his tournament with a win over Yevgeny Kafelnikov (6-2, 6-4), while Rios lost his opening match to Tim Henman (7-6, 6-1).

-In his second match, Pistol Pete qualified for the semi-finals, beating the Roland-Garros champion, Carlos Moya (6-3, 6-3).
+In his second match, Pistol Pete beat the Roland-Garros champion, Carlos Moya (6-3, 6-3) to qualify for the semi-finals.
 That victory forced Rios, whose second match was scheduled the next day, to win his two next round-robin matches.

 Rios didn’t have the chance to try.
 On November 26, he announced that, due to a back injury, he had to withdraw from the tournament.
-Without playing, Sampras was now sure to be the year-end world No 1 for the sixth consecutive season, a unique feat in tennis history.
+Without playing, Sampras was now sure to be the year-end world No 1 for the sixth consecutive season, an unprecedented feat in tennis history.

 “I was home at the hotel eating some pasta,” Sampras told the press that day.
 “There I saw he pulled out.
 It was kind of a weird feeling.
 I thought I was going to have to win a match or win the tournament or whatever.
 It was just kind of ironic how it all worked out.“

 When asked about the pressure that was on his shoulders in the past weeks, he explained: